RMAP file format description

 8. After selecting the app, it will become the default choice for opening files of that type.

-It's worth mentioning that you don't always need to set .rmap file association.
-Many applications can open .rmap files without requiring any specific file association to be set.
+It's worth mentioning that you don't always need to set RMAP file association.
+Many apps can open files.
+They don't need a specific file association to be set.

 DataTypes.net >> RMAP file